s0l0ist/ferroid/crates/ferroid/README.md

 }
 ```

-Thread-local generators are not currently available for `Snowflake`-style IDs
+Thread-local generators are not currently available for `SnowflakeId`-style IDs
 because they rely on a valid `machine_id` to avoid collisions.
 Mapping unique
 `machine_id`s across threads requires coordination beyond what `thread_local!`
 alone can guarantee.